 - 1 garlic clove, crushed

 - Preheat the oven to 220°C/fan 200°C/gas 7.
 Cut the squash in half lengthways, scoop out the seeds, then arrange the halves in a small roasting tin.
 Season lightly, then drizzle with olive oil.
 Roast for 30-45 minutes or until cooked and set aside to cool down.

 - Heat the tablespoon oil in a large frying pan, then add the onion and cook for 3-4 minutes until starting to soften.
 Add the garlic and chicken livers, then cook over high heat for 3 to 4 minutes, until the livers are cooked through and lightly browned.
 Remove the pan from the heat and allow to cool.

 - Scrape the cream cheese into the bowl of a blender or food processor and add the chicken liver mixture with the flesh of the butternut squash.
 Blend until smooth then add seasonings to taste.

 - Scrape the pâté into a serving bowl and smooth the top.
-Chill for 2 hours, then garnish with a few dashes of paprika before serving.
+Chill for 2 hours, then garnish with a chopped fresh herbs before serving.
 Alternatively, if you would like to seal the pâté, pour melted butter on top and keep in the fridge.
 Consume within 2-3 days.